Urban Green Spaces: Enhancing Public Health and Wellbeing Sustainably

 Nir Eyal: The author of “Hooked: How to Build Habit-Forming Products”, Eyal delves into the mechanics of product design that keeps users engaged.
 He also provides guidance on becoming “indistractable” in an age of digital distractions.

 Jean Twenge, Ph.D.: Author of “iGen”, Twenge’s research delves into the mental health implications of constant digital connectivity, especially among the younger generation.
-Her work offers a deep dive into the correlations between screen and emotional well-being.
+Her work offers a deep dive into the correlations between screen time and emotional well-being.

-Max Stossel: Head of Education at the Center for Humane Technology, Stossel combines storytelling with insights into design to illuminate its impact on mental health and society’s well-being.
+Max Stossel: Head of Education at the Center for Humane Technology, Stossel combines storytelling with insights into tech design to illuminate its impact on mental health and society’s well-being.

 Dr. Joanne Orlando: A leading expert in the field of children and technology, Orlando’s research offers insights into the right balance of screen time for children and its implications on their cognitive development.